S-Hesh/GearRentPro/README.md

 | **System Admin** | `admin` | `admin123` | **Full Access** (Users, Branches, Reports, Settings) |
 | **Branch Manager** | `cmgr` | `cmgr123` | **Branch Operations** (Rentals, Inventory, Customers) |
 | **Staff Member** | `cstaff` | `cstaff123` | **Limited Access** (Rentals, Returns only) |

-> **Note:** For security, you can change these passwords using the "Settings" -> "Change Password" feature in the dashboard.